thradams/cake/ownership.md

 ```

-The "out" qualifier is valuable for both the caller and the implementation.
+The "out" qualifier is necessary at the caller side and at the implementation.

 The caller is informed that the argument must be uninitialized, and the implementation is aware that it can safely override the contents of the object `p->text = strdup(text);` without causing a memory leak.

 There is no explicit "initialized" state.
 When referring to initialized objects, it means the state is neither "moved" nor "uninitialized."

 **Rule** By default, the parameters of a function are considered initialized.
 The exception is created with out qualifier.